Dr. Gabel strives to seek holistic solutions for hair loss patients, and incorporates both surgical and non-surgical treatment plans into his

 Finasteride Remains Effective For Most Men

-Since men suffering from male pattern hair loss have a higher risk of depression and sexual dysfunction when compared to the general population, physicians suggest to look out for a history of depression, and sexual dysfunction before starting the treatment.
+Since men suffering from male pattern hair loss have a higher risk of depression and sexual dysfunction when compared to the general population, physicians suggest looking out for a history of depression, and sexual dysfunction before starting the treatment.

 Always consult a licensed physician before beginning any new prescription medication regimen.

 To learn more about hair loss and the latest medications and the latest techniques in hair restoration and hair transplant surgery, contact our Hair Transplant Portland surgery center today.
-Our team at the Gabel Center look forward to your visit and discussing these matters with you in greater detail.
+Our team at Gabel Hair Restoration looks forward to your visit and discussing these matters with you in greater detail.